typelevel/Laika/docs/using-laika/markup.md

 There are various reasons for excluding these extensions, some of them being rather technical.
 For example, the `target-notes` and `class` directives would require processing beyond the directive itself, therefore would require new API.
-Others, like the `pep-reference` text role, seamed to exotic to warrant inclusion in Laika.
+Others, like the `pep-reference` text role, seamed too exotic to warrant inclusion in Laika.

 ### Extension Options